 - Meet Bill Cummings, entrepreneur, author, philanthropist and billionaire next door.
-He shared his incredible journey at this fall’s Corcoran Center event.
-Carroll School News »
+He shared his incredible journey at a recent Corcoran Center event.
+Carroll School News

 - Turning fishing nets into fashion, dolls into symbols of diversity, dinner into the ultimate campus perk.
 An update on Accelerate@Shea Demo Day.
 Carroll School News.